 Get Your Tetanus Shots From Family Urgent Care

-Your child just fell down while playing outside, scrapping the knee from a rough sidewalk.
+Your child just fell down while playing outside, scraping the knee on a rough sidewalk.
 As a parent, you’re concerned about the risk of tetanus, a serious bacterial infection.

 Why Getting A Tetanus Shot Is Necessary?